6 Best Homeowners Insurance Companies in Florida of 2022

-But this is wrong; flood damage in Miami is not covered by a standard policy.
+But this is wrong; flood damage in Florida is not covered by a standard policy.

-Since natural disasters in Miami always results in flood damage, it’s wise to invest in flood coverage protection.
+Since natural disasters in the state frequently result in flood damage, it’s wise to invest in flood coverage protection.

 It will drive up your rates, but it will also give you peace of mind.